-Additionally, these methods are most effective when they are coupled with other methods of intervention that focus on improving the quality of girls' education and supporting educational outcomes.103 Other important aspects of inclusion of girls in educational growth include investing in school facilities and materials for girls, making classrooms and educational institutions more suited to girls' needs, and addressing other sociocultural barriers to education.104 Another potential source of support for female education is the hiring of female teachers, who provide social modeling for girls.105 The goal is to have these types of interventions augmenting the efforts of cash transfers and other economic assistance.
-Overall, cash transfers are an important piece of the puzzle, but to create long-lasting change worldwide, a plethora of approaches need to be implemented to support the ongoing success of cash transfers in promoting female access to education.
+Overall, because of their limitations, cash transfer methods are most effective when coupled with other intervention methods that focus on improving the quality of girls' education and supporting educational outcomes.
+Other important aspects of the inclusion of girls in educational growth include investing in school facilities and materials for girls, making classrooms and educational institutions more suited to girls' needs, and addressing other sociocultural barriers to education.
+Another potential source of support for female education is the hiring of female teachers, who provide social modeling for girls.
+The goal is to have these types of interventions augment the efforts of cash transfers and other economic assistance.
+Cash transfers are an important piece of the puzzle, but to create long-lasting change worldwide, a plethora of approaches need to be implemented to support the ongoing success of cash transfers in promoting female access to education.